 After the patronizing attitude, they move on to inspiration porn.
-Every time, we disabled people do something normal, we are applauded, praised for doing something everyone does, and are placed on a pedestal.
+Every time we disabled people do something every day; we are applauded, praised for doing something everyone does, and placed on a pedestal.
 However, we continue to look for jobs, switch schools, get married, and do everything else that regular people do.
-Yet we are faced with harsh judgments and the presumptions that we are different and powerless.
+Yet we face harsh judgments and the presumptions that we are different and powerless.

-The ableist people think we do not deserve the same status of quality of life as hearing people as a result of able-bodied upbringing.
+The ableist people think we do not deserve the same quality of life as hearing people due to able-bodied upbringing.

 Enforcing Oral and spoken language instead of sign language

-From a historical perspective, it is something that has been enforced centuries ago.
-Deaf people were judged harshly for using sign language.
+From a historical perspective, society judged Deaf people harshly for using sign language.
 There was one historical event that had an impact on the lives of Deaf sign language users: The Milan Conference of 1880.

 How did American Sign Language (ASL) survive?
 William Stokoe, a long-time linguistics professor at Gallaudet College, declared sign language a true language in 1970.
 In the end, Gallaudet university's decision to keep sign language played a crucial role in its survival.

-Audism does not only affect the hearing population but d/Deaf/HoH people can unconsciously be an audist.
-Let us explore how d/Deaf and hard of hearing individuals can be audist.
+Audism affects not only the hearing population; d/Deaf/HoH people can unconsciously be audist.
+Let us explore how d/Deaf and hard-of-hearing individuals can be audist.

 What is dysconscious Audism?

 Audism does not only affect the hearing population; d/Deaf/Hard of hearing people can also develop and internalize audist beliefs.
-Again, disagreements within the d/Deaf/HoH community arise as a result of their upbringing with their hearing family members and little to no awareness of the Deaf culture.
+Again, disagreements within the d/Deaf/HoH community arise due to their upbringing with their hearing family members and little to no awareness of the Deaf culture.

-Resistance to deaf-centered education, lack of trust in d/Deaf/HoH leaders, being apologetic about one's d/Deaf/Hard of hearing experience/needs, and acceptance of oppression are all examples of Dysconscious Audism.
+Resistance to deaf-centred education, lack of trust in d/Deaf/HoH leaders, apologetic about one's d/Deaf/Hard of hearing experience/needs, and acceptance of oppression are all examples of Dysconscious Audism.

 How can you avoid being an Audist?

 Awareness!
 Spend time researching people's experiences with Deafness/hearing loss and what it means to them.
-Immerse yourself in learning about the Deaf community, ask your d/Deaf/HoH friend, I’ll be happier to clear up your doubts.
-Be also mindful of how you phrase sentences and situations, and most importantly, refrain from making assumptions.
+Immerse yourself in learning about the Deaf community; ask your d/Deaf/HoH friend; I'll be happier to clear up your doubts.
+Be mindful of how you phrase sentences and situations, and most importantly, avoid making assumptions.